Geertje Dircx

 Geertje Dircx ([ˈɣeːrtɕə ˈdɪr(ə)ks]; c.
-1610-1615 – c.
+1610–1615 – c.
 1656) was the lover of Rembrandt van Rijn after the death of his wife Saskia.
-She was hired as a wetnurse to the painter's son Titus, but lived with Rembrandt as his lover for several years.
+She was hired as a nurse to the painter's son Titus, but lived with Rembrandt as his lover for several years.
 The relationship broke up acrimoniously, leading to a lengthy court-case for "breach of promise" (a euphemism for seduction under [breached] promise to marry), in which she claimed maintenance from Rembrandt.
-She was eventually imprisoned after displaying increasingly unstable behaviour.
-After her release she tried to sue Rembrandt for wrongful imprisonment.
+On Rembrandt's initiative, she was eventually imprisoned in a workhouse on charges of having descended into a life of loose morals.
+After her release she made attempts to sue Rembrandt for wrongful imprisonment.

 She may be the model for a number of Rembrandt's works, but there is disagreement about which images depict her.

 Life

 In Rembrandt's service

 Geertje was born in Edam.
 Between 1630 and 1640, she worked in an inn in Hoorn.
-At some point she was married to Abraham Claesz, a trumpeter, but her husband died.
+At some point she was married to Abraham Claesz, who was 32, a trumpeter of the Navy of the Dutch West India Company, but her husband died at sea.
 After that she lodged with her brother Pieter, a ship's carpenter in Waterland.
 It was possibly through him that she got to know Rembrandt.

 She entered Rembrandt's service in around 1643, as a childless widow.
 She lived with Rembrandt for six years in the Sint Antoniesbreestraat and nursed his son Titus.
 During this time she and Rembrandt apparently entered into a relationship, an arrangement which was not uncommon.
 He gave her a number of rings that had belonged to his deceased wife, Saskia van Uylenburgh, a gesture not much appreciated by Saskia's family.
-A few years later Geertje would expect Rembrandt to marry her, but such an arrangement would have resulted in the loss of Saskia's inheritance.
+A few years later Geertje expected Rembrandt to marry her, but such an arrangement would have resulted in his losing an inheritance from Saskia.